CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 9: CVC Bingo

 Create a bingo card with 9 CVC words (3x3 grid).
 Say a word aloud.
-Your child finds it on the card and places a counter on it.
+Your child finds it on the card and places a counter on it — coins, buttons, dried beans, whatever you have.
 Three in a row wins.
+The competitive element (even against themselves) tends to keep attention sharp.

 Activity 10: Picture-Word Matching

-Print or draw simple pictures of CVC word objects (a cat, a dog, a sun, a bed).
+Print or draw simple pictures of CVC word objects — a cat, a dog, a sun, a bed.
 Write the CVC words on separate cards.
 Your child matches each picture to its word by sounding out the letters.
+The picture gives a visual anchor that helps children self-check: "Does this word say what I see?"

 You need: Paper and markers (or printed pictures).